curreythomas/art-api-exam-nolist/README.md

 ### Load Your Data

-Create another command in the script section of your **package.json** file that will run your **load.js** file and load your data into the database.
-If this is already there please disregard and just run `npm load` in the terminal.
+Again, in the script section of your **package.json** file, check to see if there is a load command set to run **load.js**.
+If this is not in the script section, create a command to load your data into the database.
+This will allow you to type `$ npm load` and create documents in your database.

 **Example**
 `"load": "node load.js"`